NerdCats/NerdCats.Auth/README.md

 ### How much work is done?
 Clients and Scopes are still fetched from in memory collection.
 Would change soon.
-We don't have an admin panel to control these yet since this is forked off the samples of IdentityServer4
+We don't have an admin panel to control these yet since this is forked off the samples of IdentityServer4.

+### How much has been taken from IdentityServer4?
+A lot.
+You can see all of them under the IdentityServer.Core project.

+### What if I want to know more on how this works?
+Turn straight to [IdentityServer4 samples](https://github.com/IdentityServer/IdentityServer4.Samples).
+That is the best place to get yourself started.

 ### Will there be a docker container to test out in future?
 You bet!